 Most personal injury law firms work on a contingency fee basis.
 A contingency fee basis means the law firm will not charge you anything unless you win a settlement or in court.
 A contingency fee ensures the victim pays nothing out of pocket and that the law firm works hard for your case.

 Knowing if you need to hire a truck wreck lawyer can be difficult.
 An accident with a commercial vehicle is a complicated situation.
-There may be several defendants, including the:
+As the leading truck accident law firm in Alabama, we know there may be several defendants, including the:

 A trucking injury lawyer from Mezrano Law Firm has experience handling the complexity of investigating a truck accident that caused injuries or death.
+We know truck accident law like the back of our hand, and are here to help you or your loved ones get the compensation they deserve.
 Reach out to us today.

-The damages you can be awarded in a personal injury case can be classified as either economic, non-economic, or punitive.
+The damages you can be awarded by hiring our truck accident law firm to handle your case, can be classified as either economic, non-economic, or punitive.

 Economic damages are the measurable losses that may occur in a legal dispute, and these damages can cover anything from lost wages to lost profits.
 In lawsuits where monetary compensation is awarded, economic damages can include such things as: